cogdog/truwriter/README.md

 You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (it's a small chunk of json).

 ## Relatively Cool New Features & Updates

+**Header Image and Caption Options** New theme options to make thes fields required (default), optional, or not used.
+Sometimes people don't want images atop their writing or used on archive listings.

 **Inline Image Uploader** The writing form has a new button for inserting images in the body of text (previously done via the secret login) now all done without using the WordPress media library.
 Images can be selected or drag/dropped to the control, and are uploaded behind the scenes to the site.
 Also the Customizer now has controls for changing the colors of the Writing Form background colors and buttons, even for making the buttons *round*.
 Woah, Neo.
 Does anyone read this?